 DID YOU KNOW MINDFULNESS MEDITATION CAN CHANGE THE STRUCTURE OF YOUR BRAIN?

 Yep, it is true.
 There is even a 2011 Harvard Study to back it up.
-This study reported that eight weeks of mindfulness-based stress reduction (MBSR) increases your cortical thickness in the hippocampus.
+This study reported eight weeks of mindfulness-based stress reduction (MBSR) increases your cortical thickness in the hippocampus.
 In laymen's terms, this is where learning and memory occur.
 It is also where your emotions are regulated and where self-referential processing occurs.
-This same study also shows a decrease in brain cell volume in the amygdala.
-This section of the brain is responsible for fear, anxiety, and stress.
+This same study also shows a decrease in brain cell volume in the amygdala, which is the brain section responsible for fear, anxiety, and stress.

-So the big takeaway is that mindfulness meditation can lower stress and anxiety and help improve memory, learning, and emotion regulation by changing the structure of our brain.
+So the big takeaway is that mindfulness meditation can lower stress and anxiety and help improve memory, learning, and emotion regulation by changing our brain's structure.

-The idea is to make mindfulness meditation a daily practice.
-It's a way to process through your day in a way that allows healing and growth.
+That's why we encourage everyone to develop a practice of mindfulness.
+When you make it a daily routine, it allows you to process your day in a way that allows healing and growth.

 - Find a quiet and comfortable place.